 Consider having a session at the conclusion of the conference, which serves as a "capstone" to the program.
 You could invite distinguished people on the program to facilitate discussion of the themes as issues, which were covered during the previous sessions, lectures and exhibitions.
-This will ensure that people make an effort to experience the whole program, and work to help the attendees consider the connections between the different aspects of the conference program.
+This will ensure that people make an effort to experience much of the program, and work to help the attendees consider the connections between the different aspects of the conference program.

-Open Portfolio Exhibitions
+Open Portfolio Juried Awards